 All children need life skills, so we nurture creativity, help them develop team and leadership skills, and encourage them to both concentrate and persevere.

-Children’s own interests feed into our stimulating topics, enriching learning.
-Most topics include a trip in and around Cambridge; by Year 2 children are sufficiently mature to enjoy a one night residential trip in Burwell.
-For some, this will be their first night away from home – a right of passage that helps them prepare for their move up to the Prep.
+Learning is often organised into relevant topics that frequently include a trip in and around Cambridge; by Year 2 children are sufficiently mature to enjoy a one night residential trip in Burwell.
+For some, this will be their first night away from home – a rite of passage that helps them prepare for their move up to the Prep.